-Secondary Criteria: Projects which address as many of the following secondary criteria as possible will receive preference for funding (listed in no particular order):
+Secondary Criteria: Projects are encouraged to meet one or more of the following secondary criteria (listed in no particular order):

 - D. City-owned properties, features or resources of historical significance. - E. Non-profit owned properties, features or resources of historical significance, especially those that are threatened - F. Demonstrate a public benefit to residents and/or businesses. - G. Projects are highly utilized and/or highly visible. - H. Provide permanent protection for the historic resource. - I. Incorporate universal design, where feasible.